EnKF-C user guide: CALC

 \subsection{Interpolation of ensemble transforms}

-Local ensemble transforms $\mb X_5$ (EnKF) or local ensemble weights $\mb w$ (EnOI) represent smooth fields with the characteristic spatial variability scale of the localisation radius.
-This smoothness allows one to reduce the computational load in \emph{calc} by calculating local transforms or weights on a subgrid with a specified stride only, and using linearly interpolated transforms or weights in the intermediate grid cells.
-The value of the stride is defined by the \verb|STRIDE| entry in the parameter file.
+Local ensemble transforms $\mb X_5$ (EnKF) or ensemble weights $\mb w$ (EnOI) (sec. \ref{sec:enkf-overview}) represent smooth fields with the characteristic spatial variability scale of the localisation radius.
+This makes it possible to reduce the computational load in CALC by calculating local transforms or weights on a subgrid with specified stride and then linearly interpolating the transforms or weights in the intermediate grid cells \citep{yan09a}.
+The value of the stride is defined by the entry \verb|STRIDE| in the main parameter file and can be overwritten for a particular grid in the grid parameter file.